maplibre/maplibre-gl-js-docs/docs/pages/example/mouse-position.md

 ---
 title: Get coordinates of the mouse pointer
-description: >-
-  Showing mouse position on hover with pixel and latitude and longitude coordinates.
+description: Show mouse position on hover with pixel and latitude and longitude coordinates.
 topics:
   - User interaction
 thumbnail: mouse-position